This is the debut episode of This Old New Business weekly podcast with Jeff Korhan.

 Superstars Build Digital Marketing Assets

-If selling success is attributable to educating and informing with content marketing and social media, then this is rightfully the domain of marketers and sellers alike.
+If superstar selling is attributable to educating and informing with content marketing and social media, then this is rightfully the domain of marketers and sellers alike.
 Since the sales team more than likely is more intimate with customers, its input for building digital marketing assets is invaluable.

 The one thing that any salesperson can do to help their customer is assuming responsibility for building digital marketing assets.
 While this involves additional work , it builds the value of his or her personal brand, along with that of the organization.